Imagine youโre Salvator Mundi:

 When you stop making enough income to cover your basic needs, you feel the opposite of useful: needy.

-Neediness doesn’t only affect bloggers.
+Neediness doesnโt only affect bloggers.
 It affects those who own millions of dollars worth of Bitcoin, Vanguard ETFs, or real estate.
 They have wealth, but no income, so they start feeling empty and questioning their usefulness.
-This explains “paycheck envy”,
+This explains โpaycheck envyโ, Paul Millerdโs term for the irrational emotion that leads us to prefer steady cash flows over one-time payments.
+Anyone who knows they’re being useful doesn’t experience “paycheck envy.”

 Uniqueness Matters, Too

-Which is worth more, a bottle of water or of Romanée-Conti wine?
+To illustrate, consider this: Which is worth more, a bottle of water or of Romanรฉe-Conti wine?

 This explains the harsh reality of why I struggle to cover my expenses with my writing.
 My ideas are not as unique and useful as I would like to believe.